 “But here’s what’s being left out of interior enforcement — it’s not just making arrests.
 It’s going after immigration fraud,” said Cutler (pictured above left).
 “We are processing applications for citizenship, giving the keys of the kingdom to aliens without doing the investigations that are necessary to properly vet them.
 That’s a problem.”

-With the national debate raging over the effectiveness of U.S. Immigration and Customs Enforcement (ICE) agency, President Donald Trump and many Republicans have come to the agency’s defense, while calling for Congress to enact immigration-enforcement fixes and give the agencies the resources they need.
+With the national debate raging over the effectiveness of U.S. Immigration and Customs Enforcement (ICE), President Donald Trump and many Republicans have come to the agency’s defense, while calling for Congress to enact immigration-enforcement fixes and give the agencies the resources they need.

-Some Democrats, however, are calling for ICE to be abolished in the wake of Trump’s zero-tolerance policy that formerly required separating illegal-immigrant children from their parents at the border.
+Some Democrats, however, are calling for ICE to be abolished in the wake of Trump’s zero-tolerance policy, which formerly required separating illegal-immigrant children from their parents at the border.

 Cutler, who served for a decade on an interagency drug task force, warned that while necessary, ICE is not as effective at immigration enforcement as it could and should be.

 “Goodness, we’ve given citizenship to terrorists — not only [visa] overstays.
 The Tsarnaev family got political asylum claiming credible fear — ‘We can’t go home.’
 They went home as soon as they got asylum.
 One of the brothers was a naturalized citizen,” Cutler said, referring to the 2013 Boston Marathon bombing brothers Dzhokhar and Tamerlan Tsarnaev.

 Cutler also noted that the Times-Square car bomber, Pakistani-born Faisal Shahzad, was a naturalized citizen.

 Former ICE Special Agent Claude Arnold (pictured above, center) said ICE “is essential,” though “not used to their full effectiveness.”

 “Both on the left and the right, there has been an ignorance of interior enforcement,” he said.